Kosovo offensive (1915): Offensive

 Mackensen ordered an all-out pursuit by the Bulgarians southwest toward Priština.
 However, the Bulgarian First Army was having difficulties in getting all of its units across the West and South Morava Rivers.
 On 10 November, the Bulgarian First Division was able to cross the South Morava at Leskovac, about 18 miles south of Niš, but a Serbian force consisting of the Timok I, Šumadija II, and Morava II Divisions were able to mount a successful counterattack, driving the Bulgarians back toward Leskovac; using this respite, the Serbians continued their retreat toward Priština.
 On 11 November, the Bulgarian First Army, after taking Niš, established contact with the German X Reserve Corps, and then turned to the southwest toward Kosovo in pursuit of the retreating Serbs.
 For two days, the greatly outnumbered Serbian army held Prokuplje but eventually had to retreat.

 The Germans undertook the most direct pursuit of the Serbians with an expanded X Reserve Corps with the 107th Infantry Division attached to Prussian General Kosch's command.
-Kosch's route took his corps across the Jastrebac Moutain.
+Kosch's route took his corps across the Jastrebac Mountain.
 The passes through the mountain were few, and roads were often nothing more than muddy tracks.
 Nonetheless, Kosch's lead elements were able to seize the passes from the Serbian Drina II Division on 13 November.
 As the weather improved slightly in early November, reconnaissance flights were able to keep Mackensen and his commanders apprised of Serbian movements.

 As the Germans and their allies advanced, the Serbians retreated.
 Although the loss of Niš, Kragujevac, Kruševac, and Kraljevo had cost the Serbians a tremendous quantity of equipment and had made a retreat inevitable, the Serbian army retained its organizational integrity as its rearguards managed to hold off the advancing forces of the Central Powers.
 The Serbian armies reached Priština and Kosovo ahead of their pursuers.
 The Serbians had also taken a large number of Austro-Hungarian prisoners with them, and there were also a great many civilian refugees.
 The Serbians had two courses open to them, fight or retreat.
 Buoyed by the recent successful counterattack against the Bulgarians at Leskovac, making a final stand on the Field of Blackbirds also resonated with Serbians from a historical and national standpoint, (Note: The "Field of Blackbirds" was the site of a famous battle in 1389 between the Serbs and an invading army of the Ottoman Empire; it later became the birthplace of Serbian nationalism.) but a retreat to Prizren and from there across the mountains to the Adriatic coast where the army could rest and refit was the chosen course of action.
 Putnik gave the order to retreat on 22 November.